cwseitz/DNAFlex/README.md

-# DNA single molecule localization microscopy (DNA-SMLM)
+# Single molecule localization microscopy for coarse grained DNA structure aka DNAFlex-SR

 Abbreviated as just SMLM, is a library built on Python and C for SMLM experiment design, optimization, and analysis